OrcThinker/EmacsOrgDailyAutoStarter/Golang Emacs Day Manager Auto Open devel.md

 2. Enable automatic execution
-    If a project is tagged "automatic open" <- can only be one Run the "daily workflow" automatically on windows start
+    If a project is tagged "automatic open" <- can only be one Run the "daily workflow" automatically on windows start It should be marked with a heart icon and be at the very top of the list always

+3. Prolly not open 2 windows if there is no previous file